Luke Del Rio

-Luke Del Rio (born November 6, 1994) is an American football coach and former quarterback who is an assistant coach for the Washington Commanders of the National Football League (NFL).
-He played college football at the University of Alabama, Oregon State University, and University of Florida.
-Del Rio is the son of Jack Del Rio.
+Luke Del Rio (born November 6, 1994) is an American football coach and former quarterback who is an offensive analyst for the Washington Huskies.
+He played college football at Alabama, Oregon State, and Florida.
+Del Rio is the son of former NFL player and coach Jack Del Rio and worked under him with the NFL's Washington Football Team / Commanders, and with the Paris Musketeers in the 2025 ELF season.

 Early years

 The son of Jack Del Rio, Luke was born in Minneapolis, Minnesota, on November 6, 1994.
 He attended Episcopal School of Jacksonville in Jacksonville, Florida, while his father was the head coach of the Jacksonville Jaguars, and transferred to Valor Christian High School in Highlands Ranch, Colorado, for his senior year after his father was hired by the Denver Broncos in 2012.
 Del Rio passed for 2,275 yards with 28 touchdowns in his senior year.

 College career

 Alabama

 Del Rio joined the University of Alabama as a walk-on in 2013.

 Oregon State

 After redshirting that season, Del Rio transferred to Oregon State University for 2014.
 He appeared in three games that season as a backup to Sean Mannion, completing 8 of 18 passes for 141 yards.